leonp/leonp.github.io/_work/static-site-jekyll-netlify-dynamic-features.md

 ### Dynamic features

 Most library content doesn’t change over time, and edits are relatively simple.
-A library might change its opening hours, which we could reflect by editing a Markdown file.
+A library might change its opening hours, which we could reflect by editing a Markdown file and pushing it to [Github](https://github.com).

 However, some content is more dynamic.
 For example, our libraries run dozens of events every week, but we don’t want them appearing on the website once they’ve passed.
 Implementing dynamic features requires some lateral thinking, and some automation on your server.

 Read [Coding one off and recurrent events in Jekyll](/2016/07/jekyll-events-static-site-libraries/) to see how I got the site to display events based on time.

 The automation is handled by our host, Netlify, which specialises in static sites.
-Netlify has a smart API which works with Zapier to do all sorts of clever things, including firing site build requests early in the morning to update all our dynamic content.
+Netlify has a smart API which works with [Zapier](https://zapier.com) to do all sorts of clever things, including firing site build requests early in the morning to update all our dynamic content.

-The Netlify Zapier connection also enables us to do all sorts of other clever things you’d normally expect from a dynamically hosted site.
-For example, we can send form submissions to Google Sheets, and automate email replies.
+The Netlify Zapier connection also offers other features you’d normally only expect from a dynamically hosted site.
+For example, we can send form submissions to Google Sheets, and automate email replies, without hosting SMTP scripts or databases.

 ### A sane workflow